buduchail/go-skeleton/README.md

 A sample `test-use-cases.sh` script is provided.
 The script tries to launch the service on port 1234, creates a shrine and puts a gift in the shrine.
 The output of each call is printed on screen and finally the service is stopped.

-For code layout, a standard Go [workspace](https://golang.org/doc/code.html#Workspaces) is used with a DDD approach to organize packages.
+For code layout, a standard Go [workspace](https://golang.org/doc/code.html#Workspaces) is used with a Clean Architecture approach to organize packages.

 ![La Catrina](la-catrina.jpg)